matiasAguirreE/project-sumobot/README.md

 - IDE for microcontroller programming (e.g. Arduino IDE, Visual Studio Code with PlatformIO)
 - Libraries for motor control, sensor interfacing and communication
-- Python, C++, or other supported programming language for custom algorithms and control logic
+- C++ for custom algorithms and control logic (other supported programming languages are optional, we will use C++)
-- Optional: OpenCV or other computer vision libraries

 ## Getting Started